vesuxyz/docs/docs/user-guides/btcfi-mode.md

 See the [Vaults](./vaults.md) user guide for details.

-## When to use Pro mode
+## When to use PRO mode

-Switch to Pro if you want:
+Switch to PRO if you want:
 - Multiple markets per asset
 - Multiply strategies